Sriiinini/Academic-Projects/README.md

 # Academic-Projects

- Collection of academic projects showcasing my proficiency in different programming languages like R, Python and Spark.
-Includes diverse examples highlighting my problem-solving skills and programming versatility.
+Collection of academic projects that I undertook during my Masters in CMU.
+It showcases my proficiency in different programming languages like Python, R and Spark.
+I have included diverse examples highlighting my problem-solving skills and programming versatility.